vinar/SalesforceStyleGuide/ApexStyleGuide.md

 ### New-lines and spaces
 Use vertical whitespace as appropriate.
 Don't be afraid to separate blocks of code.

 Prefer placing comments on a line by themselves.
+Single line comments use double forward slash's `//` followed by a space.
+  >  `// Here is a single line comment`

+  >  `/* Don't add single line comments this way */`

 Open braces should have a space before them and not a newline.
 The matching close brace should line up with the start of the opening brace's line.

 `else`s and `else if`s do not get a new-line before them.
 Neither do `catch`es or `while`s in a `do...while` loop.